Pedro Rodríguez (racing driver): Personal life

 Rodríguez was born in Mexico City, Mexico, the son of Pedro Natalio Rodríguez and Concepción De la Vega.
 He had an older sister, Conchita, and three younger brothers: Ricardo, Federico (died at two months of age) and Alejandro.

-At 15, his father sent him to Western Military Academy in Alton, Illinois, in order to learn English and to develop more discipline.
+At the age of 15, Rodríguez's father sent him to Western Military Academy in Alton, Illinois, in order to learn English and to develop more discipline.

 The Rodríguez brothers raced bicycles and motorcycles, becoming Mexican national motorcycle champions in 1953 and 1954.
 Pedro made his international debut in cars at Nassau in 1957 in a Ferrari.

-He married Angelina (née Damy), in Mexico in 1961, although he had a girlfriend in England, Glenda Foreman, with whom he lived in Bray on Thames in his later years, but left no children.
+Rodríguez married Angelina (née Damy), in Mexico in 1961, although he had a girlfriend in England, Glenda Foreman, with whom he lived in Bray on Thames in his later years, but left no children.

 Rodríguez always traveled with a Mexican flag and a record of the national anthem because when he won the 1967 South African GP the organizers did not have the Mexican anthem, and instead played the Mexican hat dance.

 Jo Ramírez was a very close friend to both Rodríguez and his younger brother, Ricardo.